 WG assesses the document and determines that it will likely not pass a future ballot.

 WG takes a formal vote to withdraw the ballot project and records the outcome in their meeting minutes.
+If applicable, close the project in Project Insight.

 WG co-chair completes the Withdrawal Request Form and submits it to the TSC Project Manager, who takes it to the TSC for review